 Stereotactic Body Radiotherapy (SBRT) for kidney cancer

 Stereotactic Body Radiotherapy (SBRT) is a highly focused radiation treatment.
-It can treat small kidney tumours in patients who cannot have surgery or ablation because of age or other health conditions.
+It can be used to treat small kidney tumours in patients who cannot have surgery or ablation because of age or other health conditions.
+It may also be used to treat areas where kidney cancer has spread (metastases).

 Understanding the treatment